Is $75K a Good Salary for a Single Person in 2026?

 Examples of Jobs That Pay $75,000 a Year

-There are plenty of jobs that pay $75,000 per year, and some don’t require a degree.
-Let’s take a look at examples of positions that typically pay $75,000 or more.
+There are plenty of jobs that pay $75,000 per year, and some may only require a Bachelor’s degree.
+Let’s take a look at examples of positions that typically pay around $75,000 or more.

 • Network administrator: Network administrators manage technical systems and networks.

-• Junior software engineer: A junior software engineer assists in developing and deploying computer software.
+• Junior software developer: A junior software developer assists in designing computer applications and programs.

 • Dental hygienist: Dental hygienists perform cleanings, inspect teeth and gums, and educate patients on oral health.